michael2012z/BitBible/markdown/JPS/files/Exod.md

 14. And when the layer of dew was gone up, behold upon the face of the wilderness a fine, scale-like thing, fine as the hoar-frost on the ground.

-15. And when the children of Israel saw it, they said one to another: 'What is it?'Heb.
-Man hu. --for they knew not what it was.
-And Moses said unto them: 'It is the bread which HaShem hath given you to eat.
+15. And when the children of Israel saw it, they said one to another: 'What is it?'

 16. This is the thing which HaShem hath commanded: Gather ye of it every man according to his eating; an omer a head, according to the number of your persons, shall ye take it, every man for them that are in his tent.'